meshery/meshery/docs/pages/concepts/logical/relationships.md

 Patches in Meshery relationships utilize strategies and references (mutatorRef/mutatedRef) for the from and to fields.
 These convey the property path that will be updated as the relationship is created.

-## Meshery Registry
+# Itemizing your Relationship Definitions in your Meshery deployment

-In any given Meshery deployment, you can reference and search the full set of registered relationships in using either of Meshery's client interfaces.
+In any given Meshery deployment, you can reference and search the full set of registered relationships (in Meshery's internal registry) in using either of Meshery's client interfaces.

 **Meshery UI**